SalK91/convex_optimization/docs/0a LA.md

     - If $f$ is differentiable and $\|\nabla f(x)\| \leq L$ for all $x$, then $f$ is Lipschitz continuous with constant $L$.

 ## Gradient and Hessian
+Gradients define the direction of steepest ascent, and Hessians describe curvature.
+Understanding them is essential for gradient descent, Newton methods, and second-order optimization algorithms.

 - Gradient:  Let $f : \mathbb{R}^n \to \mathbb{R}$ be differentiable.
   The gradient of $f$ at $x$ is the vector of partial derivatives: